 So why take the time to tap into your inner creative person?
 The transformative effects are not entirely rational.
 However studies have shown that individuals take their obsession, grief, pain and hope and try to turn it into something.
 This ‘making’ may not result in a cure but it is ultimately healing.

-Take a look at 110 year old Alice Herz-Sommer – the world’s oldest pianist and holocaust survivor.
+Take a look at 110 year old Alice Herz-Sommer – the world’s oldest pianist and was the oldest known holocaust survivor.

 Her beautiful music has brought a peace, beauty and healing to her painful experiences.